-These are some of the common test cases that you can use for testing the outlook password reset page.
+These are some common test cases you can use for testing the outlook password reset page.
 I hope this helps during your interview or while setting a better test for the login page in your application.

 Feel free to let me know if you have any suggestions or improvements for the post.
 Do comment and share the posts with others on social media.